permguard/permguard/site/content/docs/0.1/overview/introduction-to-permguard.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-`Permguard` is an Open Source Zero-Trust Auth* Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.
+`Permguard` is an open-source `Zero-Trust Auth* Provider` designed for cloud-native, edge, and multi-tenant applications.
+It operates independently of application code and utilizes Policy-as-Code to provide centralized and scalable permission management.

 {{< callout context="note" icon="info-circle" >}}
-The decoupling between the authorization layer and the application code enables the administration of roles and permissions without requiring any changes to the application code.
+Decoupling the authorization layer from the application code allows policies to be managed without changing the application code.

-Furthermore, it makes it easier to create a central authorization layer for managing all permissions across multiple applications, similar to how modern software solutions manage users in one central place for the authentication layer.
+This approach also simplifies creating a central authorization layer to manage permissions across multiple applications, much like modern solutions centralize identity access management.
 {{< /callout >}}

-The platform uses a code-first approach with either Permscript language or YAML, both providing the same functionality.
+The platform is designed to be language-agnostic and currently uses a YAML-based language called `PermYAML`.
+It is built to be extensible, with plans to add support for additional languages in the future.

 Through the chosen approach, it is possible to specify who or what can access resources through finely detailed permissions.